-Foraging may be a buzzword among chefs, but understanding and collecting native foods is a way of life for some.
+Foraging may be a buzzword among chefs, but understanding and collecting wild-growing foods is a way of life for some.

 Seek, and ye shall find

 In January this year an Adelaide Hills woman discovered something unusual growing among the roots of an ancient apple tree in her garden.
 It was pale, bulbous in shape, and had a distinct, almost planetary, surface.
 The woman’s son, who happened to be a member of the Mushroom Foragers of South Australia Facebook group, took a photograph of the fungi and sent it to the group’s founder, Kate Griggs.

 Horticulturalist and conservationist, Kate — known online as The Wild Food Huntress — responded that it had the appearance of a white truffle, which have never been known to grow in the wild in South Australia.
 A visit to the apple tree and a closer inspection strengthened her conviction that this was, indeed, a truffle.
 She took a sample of the fungi and sent it to a laboratory in Spain for testing.